Courses

 Importance

-• Managerial Competence: Decentralisation allows them to demonstrate their abilities and prepare for higher-level positions, and develops managerial talent for the future, as the subordinates focus on developing their skills, and take decisions based on their knowledge.
+• Managerial Competence: Decentralisation allows them to demonstrate their abilities and prepare for higher-level positions, and develops managerial talent for the future, as the subordinates focus on developing their skills, and making decisions based on their knowledge.
 This helps in shaping their professional careers.

 • Growth: Decentralisation helps to increase managerial efficiency to a considerable extent.
 Lower-level managers gain more authority as a result of decentralisation.
 It encourages healthy competition among managers from various departments.
 In a contest to exceed one another, they give it their all, increasing overall productivity and efficiency.
-The organization benefits from improved overall performance and so grows.
+The organisation benefits from improved overall performance and so grows.

 Difference between Delegation and Decentralisation